nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

   upstream:
     repo: catalog-workloads-oai-ran
     package: pkg-example-ue-bp-20mhz
-    revision: v1 # To be updated when catalog is tagged
+    revision: main # To be updated when catalog is tagged to (v3.0.0)
   downstream:
     repo: edge
     package: oai-ran-ue-20mhz